nestjs/docs.nestjs.com/content/migration.md

 #### Validation errors schema

-In the past releases, the `ValidationPipe` was throwing an array of the `ValidationError` objects returned by the `class-validator` package.
+In past releases, the `ValidationPipe` threw an array of the `ValidationError` objects returned by the `class-validator` package.
 Now, `ValidationPipe` will map errors to a list of plain strings representing error messages.

 ```typescript
 // Before